What AI Cannot Do for Event Planners: Honest Limitations in 2026

 7 Event Planners Share How They Actually Use AI Every Day

-Seven anonymous planners describe real daily AI habits: drafting emails, cleaning notes, building agendas, and sanity-checking copy.
+Seven anonymised planners share real habits: RFPs, client emails, matchmaking, budgets, reports, briefings, and email sequences.
 No hype.
 Just what gets used on busy weeks.